subzeta/ruling/README.md

 $my->joyfulness = 10;

 (new Ruling())
-    // 1-. the context
     ->given([
         'sensitivity' => $my->sensitivity,
         'joyfulness' => $my->joyfulness
-    // 2-. the rules
     ])->when(
-        ':sensitivity is greater than 90 or :joyfulness is less than 20'
+        ':sensitivity is greater than 90 or :joyfulness is less than 20' )->then(function() {
-    // 3-. the optional success callback
-    )->then(function() {
         echo 'Hell yeah, I should listen music right now!';
-    // 4-. the optional fail callback
     })->otherwise(function() {
         echo 'I\'m happy enough, thanks.';
-    // 5-. run!
     })->execute();

 // Outputs: Hell yeah, I should listen music right now!